 Our work in this area is introduced by three presentations:

-- Making the right application
+- Choosing the right university/making a good application

 First of all, we suggest the processes you should follow in choosing a university and a course.
 We encourage you to identify what is important to you, and see how that ties in with making good choices.
 And even if you’re not planning to apply for university in an English-speaking country, the skills you learn here will be really valuable in many different contexts.

-In most countries, you make direct applications to your university or universities of choice; this is generally (but not always!) the way things work in the USA and in Canada.
+In most countries, you make direct applications to your university or universities of choice; this is generally (but not always!) the way things work in the USA.
 We go through the process, and suggest how you should make your application really stand out to admissions staff.
 If you’re applying for university in the UK, you do so through UCAS (Universities and Colleges Admission Service).
 Therefore, in the UK, we explain how UCAS works, and of course give you tips on making your application as attractive as possible to universities; one of our members of staff has been trained in UCAS procedures (KE is a UCAS centre).

-- The personal statement/essay
+- The Personal statement/essay

 The requirements are slightly different in different countries, but we go through what is expected in the country you’re visiting.
 You’ll see how admissions staff use this to help assess your suitability.